THoeken/powermatcher/get-involved.md

 PowerMatcher and FPAI are open source projects.
 Contributions are welcome to improve the experience.

 There are multiple ways to contribute to the project.
 Some examples:
-* Share your experience with others
+ * Share your experience with others (e.g. via powermatcher.org)
  * Improve documentation (any kind)
  * Report bugs
  * Send in feature requests
  * Fix bugs
  * Develop new features
  * Promote the project

 ## Github ##
 The home of the open source projects is [Github] (https://github.com/flexiblepower).